mac-lucky/portfolio/README.md

 # Portfolio

-Portfolio website build with SCSS, HTML and Javascript.
+Portfolio website build with SCSS, HTML and JavaScript.

 You can view the site below: